 • Purposivism: the legal norms that implement a statute should be determined by the objective purpose of the statute, where objective purpose is understood as the purpose that an ideal legislature would have had in enacting the statutory text.

-The distinction between speaker's meaning and sentence meaning allows us to clarify these theories.
+The distinction between speaker’s meaning and sentence meaning allows us to clarify these theories.
 For example, textualism is sometimes criticized on the grounds that textualists are literalists who ignore context; in other words, the critics assume that textualists aim to recover the sentence meaning of the statutory text.
 Textualists themselves deny this.
 They argue that they are concerned with the meaning of the statutory text but only for the purpose of clarifying the meaning that the statute conveyed.
-In other words, they are aiming to recover something that is more like speaker's meaning than it is like sentence meaning.
-Purposivism, on the other hand, is only indirectly concerned with the meaning of the statute: because purposivists are after an idealized purpose they may sometimes prefer to focus literal meanings (sentence meaning) to contextualized meanings (speaker's meaning)–because the very sparseness of sentence meaning creates an empty vessel into which a judge's version of objective purpose may be poured.
+In other words, they are aiming to recover something that is more like speaker’s meaning than it is like sentence meaning.
+Purposivism, on the other hand, is only indirectly concerned with the meaning of the statute: because purposivists are after an idealized purpose they may sometimes prefer to focus on literal meanings (sentence meaning) to contextualized meanings (speaker’s meaning)–because the very sparseness of sentence meaning creates an empty vessel into which a judge’s version of objective purpose may be poured.

 Likewise, the idea of speaker’s meaning helps us to understand intentionalism.
 Intentionalism is concerned with intentions, but the kind of intention is not the communicative intentions that Grice’s idea of speaker’s meaning uses.
 Instead, intentionalists are concerned with policy preferences.
 This distinction is important.
 If intentionalism aimed to recover the communicative intentions of the legislature, it would actually be a form of textualism.
 In my experience, it is common for discussions of statutory interpretation to equivocate on this issue.
 When that happens, conceptual confusion results.